opendistro/for-elasticsearch-docs/docs/ad/api.md

 }
 ```

-From this description, the example below is to find anomaly of an entity, but the request query doesn't contain entity name filter.

 In high cardinality detectors, the result contains entities’ information.
 To see an ordered set of anomaly records for an entity with an anomaly within a certain time range for a specific feature value:

 #### Request